15 Killer Facts About Predator

 4. SHANE BLACK WAS CAST FOR HIS SCRIPT EXPERTISE, NOT HIS ACTING CHOPS.

 Shane Black, who plays Hawkins, had previously written the screenplay for Lethal Weapon; he was covertly cast in the film so that he would be available to make on-the-fly and uncredited script changes while on set.
-Which makes it even more befitting that Black is writing and directing a new version of Predator, which is set to be released in 2018.
+Which makes it even more befitting that Black wrote and directed The Predator, the latest installment in the series.

 5. THE LOOK OF THE COMMANDOS WAS BASED ON THE SGT.
 ROCK COMICS.